jinjin123/iac-mixauto/terraform/modules/awsvpc/README.md

+# default one VPC 2 public  subnet 1 private subnet, even has complex requirement just extend base of this

 # there has some problem after private subnet create, they dont take a tag on route table, u have to use other hack way to inject VAR